kemitchell/pull-stream/README.md

 ### A pipeline is also a stream.

-Something like this should work: `a.pipe(x.pipe(y).pipe(z)).pipe(b)` this makes it possible to write a custom stream simply by combining a few available streams.
+Something like this should work: `a.pipe(x.pipe(y).pipe(z)).pipe(b)` This makes it possible to write a custom stream simply by combining a few available streams.

 ### Propagate End/Error conditions.

 If a stream ends in an unexpected way (error), then other streams in the pipeline should be notified.
-(this is a problem in node streams - when an error occurs, the stream is disconnected, and the user must handle that specially)
+(This is a problem in node streams - when an error occurs, the stream is disconnected, and the user must handle that specially.)

 Also, the stream should be able to be ended from either end.